Gevrai

 Gevrai or Georai is a tehsil in the Beed district of Maharashtra, India.

 Geography

 Gevrai is located at the coordinates 19.16°N 75.45°E, and has an average elevation of 465 metres (1528 feet).

-It lies on National Highway 211 which connects Solapur – Osmanabad – Beed – Aurangabad – Dhule in Maharashtra, as well as National Highway 222 connecting Vishakhapatnam – Kalyan.
+It lies on National Highway 211 which connects Solapur – Osmanabad – Beed – Sambhajinagar – Dhule in Maharashtra, as well as National Highway 222 connecting Vishakhapatnam – Kalyan.

+Due to being located far from the sea, most of the surrounding area of georai taluka is dry and mountainous and the rest of the area is flat.
+Some of the hills 300 meters long are also located in the area.
+Having been located in the Deccan region, the Godavari river valley region is fertile.
+Some of the places are salty, at 5%.

+The weather is usually warm as the summer is longer (extreme in May month) while winter is short.
+Monsoon starts between July and September however it rarely rains some of the year.

 Demographics

-As of the 2011 Census of India, Gevrai had a population of 80,423 with males constituting 52% of the population and females constituting 48%.
+As of the 2011 Census of India, Gevrai had a population of 47000 with males constituting 52% of the population and females constituting 48%.
 Gevrai has an average literacy rate of 67%, which is higher than the national average of 59.5%.
 Total male literacy is 76%, while female literacy is at 58%.
 14% of the population is under 6 years of age.